History of London: Tudor London (1485–1604)

 In 1475, the Hanseatic League set up its main English trading base (kontor) in London, called Stalhof or Steelyard.
 It existed until 1853, when the Hanseatic cities of Lübeck, Bremen and Hamburg sold the property to South Eastern Railway.
 Woollen cloth was shipped undyed and undressed from 14th/15th century London to the nearby shores of the Low Countries, where it was considered indispensable.

-During the Reformation, London was the principal early centre of Protestantism in England.
+During the English Reformation, London was the principal early centre of Protestantism in England.
 Its close commercial connections with the Protestant heartlands in northern continental Europe, large foreign mercantile communities, disproportionately large number of literate inhabitants and role as the centre of the English print trade all contributed to the spread of the new ideas of religious reform.
 Before the Reformation, more than half of the area of London was the property of monasteries, nunneries and other religious houses.

-Henry VIII's "Dissolution of the Monasteries" had a profound effect on the city as nearly all of this property changed hands.
+King Henry VIII's "Dissolution of the Monasteries" had a profound effect on the city as nearly all of this property changed hands.
 The process started in the mid-1530s, and by 1538 most of the larger monastic houses had been abolished.
 Holy Trinity Aldgate went to Lord Audley, and the Marquess of Winchester built himself a house in part of its precincts.
 The Charterhouse went to Lord North, Blackfriars to Lord Cobham, the leper hospital of St Giles to Lord Dudley, while the king took for himself the leper hospital of St James, which was rebuilt as St James's Palace.